An Instagrammer Complained About The Caviar Served At Trump’s Resort And People Are Furious

 "The food was amazing, just the caviar presentation wasn't what I expected," they said.

-Unfortunately for @vacayinbae, their Instagram, which was only followed by about 100 people at the time, was swiftly picked up on Twitter and falsely connected to the Trump event.
+Unfortunately for @vacayinbae, the post from their Instagram account, which was only followed by about 100 people at the time, was swiftly picked up on Twitter and falsely connected to the Trump event.
 People slammed it as out of touch.

 They used it to vent their frustrations about Trump supporters in general.

-And of course, they linked it to the government shutdown.
+And, of course, they linked it to the government shutdown.

 "A nation in turmoil."